MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-the-build-output-directory.md

    ![Screenshot that shows the Output path property for a C# .NET Framework project.](media/output-path.png)

    > [!NOTE]
-   > Some projects will by default include framework and target platform in the final output path.
+   > Some projects (.NET and ASP.NET Core) will by default include the framework version or runtime identifier in the final output path.
 To change this, right-click the project node in **Solution Explorer**, select **Edit Project File**, and add the following:

    > ```xml
    > <PropertyGroup>